pranshupranjal/Web-Design/README.md

 # Web-Design
 > This is a collection of all resources that can be referenced for designing and building a great frontend.
-This list is based on my experience in learning web designing.
+This list is based on my experience in learning web designing.feel free to send pull requests.

 ## Table of Contents
 **Here is a short list with links to different sections of the document:**